Contentful

-Contentful is a headless content management system (CMS), founded in 2013 in Berlin, Germany by Sascha Konietzke and Paolo Negri.
+Contentful is a German-American headless content management system (CMS), founded in 2013 in Berlin, Germany, by Sascha Konietzke and Paolo Negri.
 The company and the platform are both called Contentful.

 As of June 2021, the company is headquartered in San Francisco, California, with offices in Denver, Colorado and Berlin.

 History

 The company was founded in 2013 and released the first beta of its software platform that same year.
 A previous version of the platform was named "Storageroom."
 While the company often shies away from the terms "headless" and content management system, it is widely considered a headless CMS platform.